DaverArenas/Data-Engineering-Exercises-Repository/README.md

-# data-engineering-common-exercises
+# Data-Engineering-Common-Challenges-And-Solutions
+Welcome to the Data Engineering Exercises Repository!
 This collection of exercises is designed to help data engineers of all levels enhance their skills and tackle real-world data engineering challenges.
+Whether you're just starting your data engineering journey or looking to sharpen your expertise, this repository provides a diverse set of problems and projects that cover a wide range of data engineering topics.